Jail is a sentence of last resort.

 People calling in to the prison can now leave messages when staff are unavailable to take a booking.
 It is important that a contact number is left so that staff can call back.

-The centre advises that it is essential that visitors book visits in advance to avoid disappointment.
+The centre advises that it is essential that visits are booked to avoid disappointment.
 If visiting for the first time, you should allow extra time to be scanned in and to have your details checked.

 To visit a detainee at the AMC you must book the visit at least 24 hours in advance by telephone on 02 6205 8589.